git clone git://github.com/Kozea/WeasyPrint.git cd WeasyPrint python3 -m venv env . env/bin/activate pip install -e .[doc,test] weasyprint --help

 - Hyphens in property names are replaced by underscores (

-margin_top) so that they can be used as Python attribute names later on.
+margin_top).
 This transformation is safe since none for the know (not ignored) properties have an underscore character.

 - Selectors are pre-compiled with cssselect2.